 - Explore the principles of infrastructure-as-code and how to operationalize them;

 - Introduce Terraform and its providers, resources and backends;

 - Introduce Ansible and its tasks, modules and roles;

-- Build a full OpenStack cloud infrastructure end-to-end from scratch, including a fully functional up-and-running Drupal site running on a newly created VM, with one or two commands.
+- Build a full OpenStack cloud infrastructure end-to-end from scratch, including a fully functional up-and-running Aegir installation (for hosting Drupal sites) running on a newly created VM, with a single command.